stratmann/REMD/README.md

 ##                               Principle

-The script is a automated Replica Exchange Molecular Dynamics protocol.
+The script is an automated Replica Exchange Molecular Dynamics protocol.